markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-However, the first line may be indented at most three spaces,
+However, the first line may be preceded by up to three spaces of indentation.
-or an indented code block will be triggered:
+Four spaces of indentation is too many:

 ```````````````````````````````` example
    aaa